 How do the Release Plan and Roadmap Relate?

 I find it helpful to think of the product roadmap as a high-level plan that sketches out the major stages of a road trip, including overnight stops.
 The release plan then states how each stage is likely to unfold.
-My preference is therefore to derive the release plan from the product roadmap (with the help of the product backlog) and to use the release plan to forecast how a specific release goal on the product roadmap is met.
+My preference is therefore to derive the release plan from the product roadmap (with the help of the product backlog) and to use the release plan to forecast how a specific product goal on the product roadmap is met.
 The following picture shows the relationship between the three artefacts.

 Don’t forget to keep the product roadmap and the release plan in synch.
 Bigger changes in the release plan are likely to impact the roadmap.
 If, for instance, the development progress is slower than anticipated, then this will not only impact the release plan but it might also affect the product roadmap.